Hi Friends,

 From India, Mumbai

-Dear Mrs GP Rane,
+Dear Mrs. GP Rane,

 (My apologies to you as earlier I had addressed you differently.
-By the way, why can't you be little informal and disclose your name?)
+By the way, why can't you be a little informal and disclose your name?)

-Please call on my mobile number and I shall tell you what I do to measure the effectiveness.
+Please call on my mobile number, and I shall tell you what I do to measure the effectiveness.

 Thanks,